yegor256/blog/_posts/2014/jun/2014-06-01-aop-aspectj-java-method-logging.md

 and `MethodLogger.class`; it gives back three &mdash; modified `Foo.class`, `Foo$AjcClosure1.class` and unmodified `MethodLogger.class`.

+{% quote Without weaving, both classes and aspects are just compiled Java binaries with attached annotations %}

 In order to understand which advice should be applied to which methods, AspectJ weaver is using annotations from `.class` files.
 Also, it uses [reflection](http://docs.oracle.com/javase/tutorial/reflect/)